Rompy Core Features and Components¶

 - Types:

-SwanConfig: For SWAN model - Other model-specific configs
+SwanConfig: Configuration for SWAN model- Other model-specific configurations

 - Key Components: